fers4t/splide-slider/README.md

 look [SplideJS](https://splidejs.com/) documentation for that.

 # usage
+ - you must define a class if you want to use multiple slider in same page.
  - this plugin is working with shortcodes. so, you need to use our shortcode for displaying slider in your website. slider's shortcode is `[g_slider]` .